Poroto Recreation Forest

 Please note that a fee applies for use of the campsite and cabins (5 cabins). - Opening seasons and hours

 - Accessible 24 hours a day, 365 days a year.
-However, please note that the road from the forest entrance to the Visitor Center is impassable during winter, due to snow.
+However, please note that the passable section during winter is from the forest entrance to the Information Center, due to snow.

 The cabins cannot be used in winter. - Operation hours by staff